 Partnership with home

 We want there to be a strong partnership between home and school.
 This page gives you some hints and tips for helping your child at home.
-Please visit the Year Group page to find out what your child is studying this term and their curriculum for the year.
-You will also find a Teacher's Blog which you can use to talk to your children about what they are learning in school.
+Please visit the Year Group page to find out what your child is studying this term in their Curriculum Newsletter as well as their curriculum for the year.

 If we want our children to be successful in school, family involvement is important.

 - By showing an interest you are communicating the fact that school work is important and needs to be taken seriously.

 - Encourage children to complete homework to the best of their ability.